Experiment for proton acceleration at the POLARIS high-energy laser system.

 www.asp.uni-jena.de/irtg2675

-The new Research Training Group "PhInt - Photopolarisable Interfaces and Membranes" at the University of Jena will focus on the underlying interactions between light and new materials.
+The Research Training Group "PhInt - Photopolarisable Interfaces and Membranes" at the University of Jena focuses on the underlying interactions between light and new materials.
 Prominent examples of light-driven processes and structures are photosynthesis, light-to-energy conversion in photovoltaics, but also light-driven molecular machines.
 In all these areas, it is necessary to understand the underlying interactions between light and materials in order to develop new materials with improved functionality.
-The new PhInt research training group will conduct intensive research into such interactions.
+The PhInt research training group conducts intensive research into such interactions.
 The aim is to produce and characterise photoswitchable membranes and interfaces.
 The focus is on molecularly thin membranes and the interfaces of solids such as silicon and glass.
-One focus will be on characterising the molecular processes across material classes that lead to changes in the macroscopic properties of the materials.
-In addition, suitable methods will be developed and established to study the processes that take place at the molecular level and sometimes extremely quickly. "
+One focus of PhInt is on characterising the molecular processes across material classes that lead to changes in the macroscopic properties of the materials.
+In addition, suitable methods are developed and established to study the processes that take place at the molecular level and sometimes extremely quickly. "

-The German Research Foundation (DFG) will fund it from 1 September, as announced on 10 May.
-The research network, for which 5.8 million euros have been applied for over the next five years, will include 24 positions for doctoral candidates.
+The German Research Foundation (DFG) is funding the GRK 3014 PhInt fund it from 1 September 2024.
+The research network, for which 5.8 million euros have been applied for over five years, will include 24 positions for doctoral candidates.

 Learn more